 If you’re wanting to continue your Japanese learning, we highly recommend the Genki Textbooks.
 As they are one of the best textbooks out there for learning Japanese.

 Gairaigo and Wasei-eigo

 Before getting into the words, just a quick explanation about Gairaigo and Wasei-eigo.
 Gairaigo (外来語) is loanwords from English and other European Languages (this does not include Chinese words).
 Which are written in katakana phonetic.
 These are the easiest words to learn since you know most of them already.
 An example of this is kōra (コーラ), which meals “Cola” or “Coke”.

 Then we have Wasei-eigo (和製英語), which are Japanese words that sound like they come from English origin but actually do not.
 An example of this is reberu appu (レベルアップ) or “to go up a level”.
 We would never say this in English, but after a quick explanation, it is rather easy to understand and remember.

 Alright, now let’s get down to business.
 Here’s a list of words you can easily learn in less than a day.
 A lot of these words you already know, or after a simple explanation, you can easily remember.
 Simply saying these words without much grammar will usually have you understood by a native speaker.

 Just keep in mind that pronunciation sounds a bit strange to our ears, but sounds completely normal to native speakers.
 While pronunciation goes beyond the scope of this post, if you wish to learn how to then we highly recommend this resource.

 Many of these words are easily applied at both Tokyo Disneyland and Tokyo DisneySea.
-You will notice a few words that you wouldn’t necessarily use at the parks but are useful throughout Japan (if you are traveling to other parts of the country and you really should).
+You will notice a few words that you wouldn’t necessarily use at the parks but are useful throughout Japan (if you are travelling to other parts of the country and you really should).
 We also created a printable PDF of the table below, so you can easily bring it with you!

 You’ll notice I left out basic phrases such as “hello” and “thank you”.
 Those are covered in our basics phrases post, which I recommend reading.